titu1994/Image-Super-Resolution/Framework-Update.md

 - It wont run out of memory due to loading only a subset of images
 - It uses stride=16 and generates images of size 32x32
 - It can create 256 sub images out of each image provided, therefore larger image datasets like ImageNet and MS COCO can be used to create image training sets.
+- It saves them in the Users home path, with a "Image Super Resolution Dataset" sub-directory

 ## Advanced.py
 `advanced.py` now contains TVRegularization code, which will be used for ResNetSR models.